Fausto Zonaro: Constantinople

 In 1892, Zonaro and Pante married, and lived in the Constantinople neighborhood of Pera.
+The couple had two children together, a son named Fausto Jr. and a daughter named Yolanda.

 Over time he gained patronage in Çonstantinople's aristocratic circles.
 While teaching painting to the wife of Munir Pasha, the Minister of Protocol, Zonaro and Pante got to know the important artistic figures of Istanbul of that time, including Osman Hamdi Bey.
 In 1896 he was nominated as the court painter (Ottoman Turkish: Ressam-ı Hazret-i Şehriyari) to Abdulhamid II thanks to the intervention of the Russian ambassador who had introduced the sultan to Zonaro's work, Il reggimento imperiale di Ertugrul sul ponte di Galata (in English: The Imperial Regiment of Ertugrul on the Galata Bridge), which he then purchased.

 The Sultan later commissioned a series of paintings depicting events in the life of the 15th-century Ottoman sultan, Mehmed II.
-As court painter, Zonaro viewed himself as the successor to the Venetian painter Gentile Bellini, who had been commissioned by Mehmed II to paint his portrait over 300 years earlier.
+As court painter, Zonaro viewed himself as the successor to the Venetian painter Gentile Bellini, who had been commissioned by Mehmed II to paint his portrait over 400 years earlier.

-During his stay in Constantinople, Zonaro witnessed the Day of Ashura processions carried out by the Shia Muslims on the tenth of Muharram, and it was the procession of Tatbir that inspired him to paint his renowned painting 10th of Muharram.
-Zonaro is reported to have said "After witnessing the horrifying procession (of Tatbir), I wish I were able to meet this man they mourn for".
-The man Zonaro was referring to was the grandson of the Prophet Mohammed, Hussein ibn Ali.

 Return to Italy

-Zonaro remained in Istanbul until 1909, but after the Young Turk Revolution that overthrew his patron Abdulhamid II and the shift to constitutional monarchy he returned to Italy.
+Zonaro remained in Istanbul until 1909, then returned to Italy after the Young Turk Revolution that overthrew his patron Abdulhamid II and made Ottoman Empire a constitutional monarchy.
 There would be no further Ottoman court painters after him.
 He settled in Sanremo where, until his death, he continued to produce small paintings of the Italian Riviera and the nearby French Riviera, as well as nostalgic scenes of the Bosphorus to assuage his yearning for Istanbul.

-In 1920 he separated from his wife and began living with his daughter.
+In 1920 he separated from his wife and began living with his daughter Yolanda.
 Nine years later, he died.
 He is buried in the Foce Cemetery in Sanremo.
 On his gravestone, beneath an Ottoman tughra, it states that Zonaro was the court painter of the Ottoman Empire.

 Artistic work and reputation

 A prolific artist who created hundreds of works, Zonaro painted portraits, landscapes and historical paintings, mostly of the Ottoman Empire.
-He is said to have been "one of those who made a major contribution to the development of western style art in Turkey.”
+He is said to have been "one of those who made a major contribution to the development of western-style art in Turkey.”
 An exhibition of his work in Florence in 1977 "received wide acclaim in the art world".

 Today, most of Zonaro's works are displayed in Istanbul's leading museums, including in the Topkapı Palace, the Dolmabahçe Palace and the Istanbul Military Museum.
 Others of his works can be seen in the private Sakıp Sabancı Museum and Pera Museum.
 A number of his paintings belong to private collectors in Turkey.